Logo

 Regarding the Chaos Spawn:

 The Chaos Spawn is a far more perilous enemy to fight as the last player standing.
 The deadliest aspect of the Spawn is not the Spawn itself, but rather the immense pressure it places on you that allows other enemies to have their way with you.
 It is extremely fast, and often right in your face.
-Disablers completely ignore it's collision.
+Disablers completely ignore its collision.
 Mutants, dogs, and trapper nets will magically appear in front of you through the Spawn with very little warning, and often there is nothing you can do to avoid it.

 Choosing to Run instead of Fighting a Monstrosity: